msunji/puppeteer-dividends/README.md

 ## Credit
 - [Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template) - This simplified the email template by a lot.
 Phew.
 Who knew HTML email templates were so tedious?
+- [crontab guru](https://crontab.guru/) - A really easy to use editor for cron schedule expressions